 Federico joined Patkau in 2019.
 He brings a full range of experience designing high-rise office/ commercial and mid-rise residential buildings in Canada.
 Federico holds both a Bachelor and Master of Architecture from the University of Cagliari (Italy), graduate with honors.
 His thesis focused on Sustainable Architecture in Developing Countries (Benin, Africa) and was funded by Engineers Without Borders.
 Federico is a Licensed architect in Italy (Order of Architects).

 Roy joined Patkau Architects in 2017.
-He holds a Bachelor of Science in Architecture degree from the University of Minnesota and a Masters of Architecture from the University of British Columbia.
-His design research was awarded the Royal Architectural Institute of Canada Student Medal and has been published widely, most recently by the ACSA, SITE Magazine, and CLOG Journal.
-He is an adjunct professor at the University of British Columbia, where he has taught courses in design fundamentals, digital media, and building information modeling.
+He holds a Bachelor of Science in Architecture degree from the University of Minnesota and a Masters of Architecture from the University of British Columbia, where he was awarded the Royal Architectural Institute of Canada Student Medal.
+He is an adjunct professor at the University of British Columbia, where he has taught courses in history/theory, design media, and building information modelling.
+His design research has been published widely, most recently by Footprint Journal, SITE Magazine, and Bracket Journal.
 Roy is an Intern Architect NCARB.

 Thomas joined Patkau Architects in 2016.
 He received a Bachelor of Design with a specialization in Industrial Design from the University of Alberta and a Master of Architecture from the University of British Columbia.
 His graduate thesis was funded by a Hampton Grant and focused on material research and digitally controlled fabrication.
 This research was awarded the Vaughn Berg Memorial Prize in 2016.
 In addition to his studies, Thomas taught classes and workshops on digital modelling and parametric design at the School of Architecture and Landscape Architecture at UBC.
 Thomas is an Intern Architect AIBC.